-If it's power you want then it's power you'll get right here.
-750 horses worth, in fact.
+The 1968 Pontiac Firebird brings 750 horses to the party, so if it's power you want then it's power you'll get right here.
 Yup, that's what pumps out from under the hood of the All American Muscle 1968 Pontiac Firebird you see before you.
-It's loud and dramatic and will crack off an 11-second quarter-mile too.
+It's loud, proud and will crack off an 11-second quarter-mile too.

 And, if 11 is the benchmark, then that's where the gorgeous Leila Lerm has the dial turned up to.
 Not only is she as smoking hot at the Firebird's rear tyres but she'll blow you away on the rally track too.
 That's right, Leila is a bonafide racer and will kick your butt.
 Don't worry if that hurts though, she's also a medic who'll take good care of that bruised ego of yours.

 It's a match made in heaven, raw power and sublime beauty, plus, she's surely the sexiest nurse at any Halloween party...

 We sat the lovely Leila down for a chat, this is what happened: